pastebt/updn/README.md

 # updn
-Simple http server can be used to Up load and Download file.
+Simple http server can be used to Upload and Download file.